SimonLeonKrug/pyalchemy/README.md

 # PyAlchemy

-A library which provides implementations of the kernel of the Alchemical Integral Transform (AIT) for general potentials in $n$D. An introduction to the concept, further explanations and details can be found under https://arxiv.org/abs/2312.04458.
+A library which provides implementations of the kernel of the Alchemical Integral Transform (AIT) for general potentials in $n$ dimensions.
+An introduction to the concept, further explanations and details can be found under https://arxiv.org/abs/2312.04458.

 PyAlchemy uses [Hartree atomic units](https://en.wikipedia.org/wiki/Hartree_atomic_units).